bridgetownrb/bridgetown-quick-search/README.md

 import "bridgetown-quick-search"
 ```

-### Precompiled

-If you need a precompiled version created with babel, you can instead
+Or if you need a precompiled version created with Babel, you can instead
-do the following:
+add the following:

 ```js
 // frontend/javascript/index.js